abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Should do too is clicking it, copy Bash functions inside and then paste it into ~/.bashrc
 **list-su.sh** differs only in having superuser request: `sudo` command prefix.
 However it cannot be applied with de, -i option

-Find and list specific file, directory, link or any filesystem type recursively while keep utilizing **find** utility useful options.
-To narrow down search:

-Most of `find` test or action options may also be passed and made use of.
+Find and list specific file, directory, link or any filesystem type recursively while keep utilizing most`find` test or action options that may be passed and made use of.
 Simply type:

 $ l
 list every file, directory, and other kind of filesystem under current directory entirely